fake-name/UniversalArchiveInterface/README.md

 Tested on python 2.7 and Python 3.4.

 Python has libraries for a wide variety of archives:

  - `*.zip` via `zipfile` (prepacked with python)
  - `*.rar` via `rarfile`
  - `*.7z` via `pylzma`

 All of these libraries support a "zipfile like" interface.
-However, **none** of them have a "zipfile *compatible*" interface.
+However, **none** of them have a "zipfile *compatible*" interface (well, excepting `zipfile` itself).
 They all have just enough bizarre quirks that code that is written for one will not work with another.

 This library is intended to wrap all of these libraries, and present a completely consistent interface, so the higher-level code does not have to care